 Location of Ceiling and Wall Panels

 In addition to the fixation of the ceiling panels, angular acoustic wall partitions can be installed, while straight or concave surfaces should be avoided (Figure 11).
 Concave ceilings and curved walls focus sound energy creating hot and dead spots.
 The primary goal is to minimize parallel, reflective paths between the surfaces in the room.
 Opposite and parallel plain surfaces can set up strong inner reflections.
 This is best accomplished with a combination of diffusive and absorptive treatments and these are easily applied to walls and ceilings (Wenger, 2000).
 Since all materials absorb sound preferentially, the aim should be to use them in such proportions that the resultant period of reverberation is correct at all frequencies (Muktadir, 2010).
-Moreover, Materials with high NRC value could be used as absorbing material.
-For example: Thermatex Thermofon has an NRC value of 0.85 and RH is up to 95%, while Thermatex Alpha 1 has an NRC value of 100 and RH up to 95% (Imam, 2009).
+Moreover, Materials with high NRC value could be used as absorbing the material.
+For example Thermatex Thermofon has an NRC value of 0.85 and RH is up to 95%, while Thermatex Alpha 1 has an NRC value of 100 and RH up to 95% (Imam, 2009).

-CONCLUSION
+CONCLUSIONS

-Designing jury rooms concerns a very little in certain key acoustical properties.
-Therefore, acoustic quality assessments are needed to be necessary for identifying the problems and give a guidance to provide the proper acoustical condition, evenly distributed everywhere in the space.
-The findings of this paper clearly indicate that, carefully designed ceiling and walls for an acoustic solution plays as a prime factor for providing a satisfactory speech intelligibility condition in the jury rooms.
-Considering the time and resource constraint for the research, other built environment concerns, i.e. daylighting, aesthetics, thermal comfort, economics, glare control, ventilation, safety, security and subjective concerns of privacy and view of a space were kept beyond the scope, which may be addressed by further studies.
-Finally, assessment of acoustic quality is expected to be useful for the acoustical design of the jury rooms not only in Bangladesh, but also in the same tropical countries.
+Designing jury rooms concerns very little in certain key acoustical properties.
+Therefore, acoustic quality assessments are needed to be necessary for identifying the problems and give guidance to provide the proper acoustical condition, evenly distributed everywhere in the space.
+The findings of this paper clearly indicate that carefully designed ceiling and walls for an acoustic solution plays as a prime factor for providing a satisfactory speech intelligibility condition in the jury rooms.
+Considering the time and resource constraint for the research, other built environment concerns, i.e. daylighting, aesthetics, thermal comfort, economics, glare control, ventilation, safety, security and subjective concerns of privacy and view of space were kept beyond the scope, which may be addressed by further studies.
+Finally, assessment of acoustic quality is expected to be useful for the acoustical design of the jury rooms not only in Bangladesh but also in the same tropical countries.

 ACKNOWLEDGEMENT

 The authors would like to thank the supervisor of Sonic Environment course: S.M.
-Najmul Imam, Professor, Department of Architecture, BUET, for his advice, guidance, suggestion and support throughout the research.
+Najmul Imam, Professor, Department of Architecture, BUET, for his advice, guidance, suggestion, and support throughout the research.
 Moreover, they are also grateful to the Architecture departments of Bangladesh University of Science and Technology and Ahsanullah University of Science and Technology and student volunteers for helping to conduct the research successfully.

 REFERENCES